 The winter months can be tough on your Michigan home.
-With the cold temperatures, you need to be sure that your heating system is working properly and that it’s backed up by a reliable backup generator.
-You should also ensure that all your doors are weatherized and closed tightly.
+With cold temperatures, you need to be sure that your heating system is working correctly and that a reliable backup generator backs it up.
+You should also prepare your Michigan home for winter by ensuring that all your doors are weatherized and closed tightly.

-If you haven’t already done so, now is the time to clean out your gutters and get them ready for use.
-If you don’t have gutters, now is also the time to put some in place so that they’re ready to go when the snow starts falling in November or December.
+If you haven’t already done so, now is the time to clean your gutters and prepare them for use.
+If you don’t have gutters, now is also the time to put some in place so they’re ready to go when the snow starts falling in November or December.